NHS Digital Data Security Protection Toolkit

 Our Data Flow Map (DFM) when completed will be published here.

-It shows of all the CCG’s inbound and outbound data flows where fully identifiable or pseudonymised (e.g. NHS number only)
+It shows of all the CCG’s inbound and outbound data flows where fully identifiable or pseudonymised (e.g. record level/NHS number only)

 Information Governance breaches